Introduction: Why SEO in Canada Requires a Different Strategy

 - Publish updates and service highlights periodically to stay fresh.

-2) City Pages That Don't Trigger Duplication Risk
+2. City Pages That Do Not Trigger Duplication Risk

 - Unique city-specific positioning (industries served, audience patterns, local constraints).

-- Local proof (projects, testimonials, partner references where applicable).
+- Local proof: projects, testimonials, or partner references where applicable.

 - City-specific FAQs that reflect real user intent.